Intrauterine hypoxia: Maternal Consequences

-Complications arising from intrauterine hypoxia are some of the leading causes of preeclampsia.
+Complications arising from intrauterine hypoxia are some of most common causes of preeclampsia.
 Preeclampsia is a hypertensive disorder that occurs during the second trimester (after the 20th week of pregnancy) resulting from a poorly perfused placenta.
-Studies from the World Health Organization show that globally, about 14% (50,000- 750000 women) of maternal deaths annually are caused by preeclampsia and eclampsia.
+The World Health Organization estimates that preeclampsia and eclampsia are responsible for about 14% of maternal deaths globally (around 50,000 to 75,000 deaths annually).

 During pregnancy, women with preeclampsia faces serious risk of damage to vital organs such as the kidneys, liver, brain, and the blood system.
 This hypertensive disorder may also cause damage to the placenta leading to issues such as premature births, miscarriages, placental abruption, or even stillbirths.
 In some cases, preeclampsia can eventually lead to stroke and organ failure.
 Untreated, preeclampsia can progress and turn into eclampsia which is much more severe with the addition of seizures.
 Eclampsia seizures could lead to uncontrollable twitching and a loss of consciousness, which could potentially lead to the death of the mother and or the baby.